-You have to have an immense drive deep down to be able to put in the time and effort day after day as well as deal with the seemingly never-ending problems that will arise when starting a business.
+You have to have an immense drive deep down to be able to put in the time and effort day after day as well as deal with the sometimes never-ending problems that can and do arise when starting a business.

 On this path, the short term satisfaction of getting a steady paycheck with predictable hours is foregone for the long-term prospect of being the owner of a successful and valuable practice.
 The income potential long-term is far greater, and if set up properly, would allow you to make money even when you’re not at the clinic.

 You are also building something that, if profitable, increases in value and could eventually be sold.

 Sarah Lyon has also put together an article titled Resources to Start (and Grow) Your Occupational Therapy Business for some additional insight and inspiration.

 Home Modification Specialist

 Becoming a home modification specialist for aging in place or for individuals with new disabilities is another great alternative that OTs are already very knowledgeable about.
 This is especially true for any home health OTs who have so much first-hand experience in the home setting.